 Like many American clothing makers, PBM was undone by foreign competition and by a dwindling market for business suits.
 In 2004, with considerable anguish, Mr. Pincus closed down PBM's plant at Fifth and Race Streets.

 The clothing trade was Mr. Pincus' occupation.
 But it was art that gave him thrills.

 He began collecting paintings in the 1950s and developed a taste for the emerging New York school of Expressionists.
 Some of his acquisitions became ridiculously valuable.

 "You know, I bought and sold things for some wild numbers," he said of collecting art.
 "That's what kept me alive.
 Not the clothing business."

-Perhaps his closest friendship with an artist began in 1964, when Mr. Pincus met the abstract sculptor Mark di Suvero as the artist was developing his signature style of giant steel I-beam forms.
+Perhaps his closest friendship with an artist began in 1964 when Mr. Pincus met the abstract sculptor Mark di Suvero when the artist was developing his signature style of giant steel I-beam forms.